-Requirements Verifications sensor, it must · 1A.
+Requirements Verifications 1.
+Based on input given by an ultrasonic sensor, it must be able to determine whether an object is within the 3 meter threshold or not, and send the appropriate signal.
+1A.
 When a large object is placed within the 20 cm to 3 meter range, the microcontroller must produce an output indicating that the rider is warned is illuminated.
 1B.
-When a large object is placed outside the 20 cm to 3 meter range, the microcontroller must not produce an output. from turn and l appropriate out o encode received data brake buttons into the tputs to illuminate the n the correct fashion.
+When a large object is placed outside the 20 cm to 3 meter range, the microcontroller must not produce an output.
+2. Must be able to encode received data from turn and brake buttons into the appropriate outputs to illuminate the correct lights in the correct fashion.
 2A.For each of the inputs (break, left and right signal) the appropriate output must be powered by the Arduino microcontroller.